 This section to be completed by appropriate Grant Program Staff.
-External Partner has no conflict(s) of interest and will fully participate.
-External Partner has disclosed a conflict of interest and appropriate MDH Program staff have reviewed the conflict(s) in accordance with Grants Conflict of Interest Standard: MDH Program has determined the conflict(s) can be mitigated as described below: Mitigation Plan: Example: This external partner will not review any applications from applicants with which they have a conflict.
+External Partner has no conflict(s) of interest and will fully participate in the RFP and grant process.
+External Partner has disclosed a conflict of interest and appropriate MDH Program staff have reviewed the conflict(s) in accordance with ST510.01: MDH Program has determined the conflict(s) can be mitigated in the following way(s): Describe how conflict(s) will be eliminated.
+Example: This External Partner will not review any applications from applicants with which they have a conflict.
 MDH Program has determined that the conflict(s) disclosed cannot be mitigated.
-As such as External Partner will cease all participation.
-MDH will communicate back to the External Partner and keep documentation of communication.
+As such as External Partner will cease all participation in the RFP/grant process.
+MDH will communicate back to the External Partner and keep documentation of communication in RFP/grant files.
 I certify that the conflict(s) has/have been discussed with this External Partner and the actions above have been taken.
-MDH Program's Signature Printed Name: Title: Signature:
+MDH Program's Signature Printed Name: Title: